InfoSecDion/InfoSecDion/README.md

 - 🤺 I currently work on Cybersecurity, Network Security and Identity and Access Management (IAM & PAM) at the 688th CyberSpace Wing of the USAF.

-- 🧠 I’m currently learning **Blue Team Operations & Powershell Scripting**
+- 🧠 I’m currently learning **Blue Team Operations, Python & Powershell Scripting**

 - 🤝 I’m open to collaborating on Cloud Security based projects, Threat Detections, Home Labs & more.